Home improvement loans

 The cost of your project: Home improvement projects can vary widely in cost.
 Remodeling your bathroom won’t cost the same as replacing your windows.
 Before applying, know the cost of your materials and length of your project.
 Don’t borrow more money than you need.

-Your debt-to-income ratio: You can find your debt-to-income ratio by dividing all of your monthly payments vs. your monthly income.
+Your debt-to-income ratio: You can find your debt-to-income ratio by dividing all of your monthly debt payments by your monthly income.
 On average, home improvement lenders consider a 20% debt-to-income ratio low.
 Many lenders will consider borrowers with higher ratios, but the cutoff is around 50%.

 Your personal information: This includes information like your Social Security number, mother’s maiden name, employment history, employer information, and a list of any monthly debts you may have.